sxyazi/go-collection/README.md

   </details>

-- Same: Checks if the contents of two slices are the same
+- `Same` checks if the contents of two slices are the same

   <details>
   <summary>Examples</summary>